zhitkovk/clValid/README.md

 # UPD for package

-Replaced "ward" option in the clValid function on "ward.D" and "ward.D2" to be consistent with new `hclust` set of options.
+Replaced "ward" option in the clValid function with "ward.D" and "ward.D2" to be consistent with new `hclust` set of options.